Create custom project template in Visual Studio

 Update AWS Lambda Function code to support dependency injection and AWS X-Ray setup.

-1. Add below nuget packages to the project.
+Add the following NuGet packages to the project:

 <PackageReference Include="AWSSDK.Extensions.NETCore.Setup" Version="3.7.2" />